Crusoe22/ClaimStalker-web/README.md

 ### This application is currently being hosted on GitHub pages
 link: https://crusoe22.github.io/ClaimStalker-web/

+## How to run code locally
+- install necessary packages/depenencies express, bcrypt, and any other packages listed in package.json: npm install

+- nodemon Not Installed: Install it globally with: npm install -g nodemon

+1. Confirm you are in the correct location: cd \Users\nolan\OneDrive\Documents\Personal JS applications\ClaimStalker-webapp\ClaimStalker-web
+2. Run in terminal:
+    nodemon src/index.js

 ## Table of Contents
 - [Project Structure](#project-structure)
 - [Features](#features)